SamaElBaroudy/FastReclessBank/README.md

 ```

 ## Errors
-- `400 Bad Request`: invalid amount or invalid transfer (same account)
+- `400 Bad Request`: negative amount or invalid transfer (same account)
 - `404 Not Found`: account not found
 - `409 Conflict`: insufficient funds
+## API Manual Testing

 ## Notes
 - Data is in-memory only.
 Restarting the backend clears all accounts.
-- Each account tracks the last 50 outgoing transfers in a ring buffer.
+- No authentication or authorization (by design)
+- Currency handling is simplified (single currency)
+## TODO